neondatabase/neon/docs/rfcs/029-getpage-rate-limiting.md

 - deploy 1: implementation + config: disabled by default, ability to enable it per tenant through tenant_conf
 - experimentation in staging and later production to study impact & interaction with auto-scaling
 - determination of a sensible global default value
+  - the value will be chosen as high as possible ...
+  - ... but low enough to work towards this RFC's goal that one tenant should not be able to dominate a pageserver instance.
 - deploy 2: implementation fixes if any + config: enabled by default with the aforementioned global default
 - reset of the experimental per-tenant overrides
+- gain experience & lower the limit over time
+  - we stop lowering the limit as soon as this RFC's goal is achieved, i.e., once we decide that in practice the chosen value sufficiently de-risks operating large pageservers

 The per-tenant override will remain for emergencies and testing.
 But since Console doesn't preserve it during tenant migrations, it isn't durably configurable for the tenant.

+Toward the upper layers of the Neon stack, the resulting limit will be **"the highest GetPage/second that Pageserver can support for a single tenant"**.

 ### Rationale